What is a routine sputum culture?

 When you have a respiratory tract infection or a lung-related disorder, your lungs produce a thick substance known as sputum.
 This substance can make it hard to breathe, cause coughing, and harbor bacteria.
 If you experience any of these symptoms, your doctor may recommend a sputum culture.

-This fast, relatively painless test helps laboratory technicians study the bacteria or fungi that might be growing in your lungs causing the production of the sputum and therefore to pinpointing the cause of your illness.
+This fast, relatively painless test helps laboratory technicians study the bacteria or fungi that might be growing in your lungs and causing the production of the sputum.
+This can help them find the cause of your illness.

-However, there are no risks associated with obtaining a sputum culture.
-If you have undergone abdominal surgery, your provider may instruct you to hold a pillow over your stomach before coughing to minimize abdominal discomfort.
+However, there are no risks associated with having a sputum culture.
+If you’ve had abdominal surgery, your doctor may instruct you to hold a pillow over your stomach before coughing to minimize abdominal discomfort.
 This technique is known as splinting.